 An Arts and Crafts Project to Help Homeless Families

-Houses for Change is a fun, educational crafts project to raise awareness of homelessness and raise funds for any homeless shelter, food bank or other charity.
+Houses for Change is a fun, educational crafts project to raise awareness of homelessness and raise funds for Family Promise, the nation’s leading nonprofit helping families experiencing homelessness, or any other homeless shelter, food bank or charity.

 Using arts supplies, children decorate pre-ordered house-shaped cardboard boxes to look like a house.
 Participants take their boxes home and in the following weeks fill them with change.
 On a selected date, families bring their filled boxes back to the organization that arranged the project for a communal donation to any homeless-related or other charity they select.

 More than 50,000 kids have raised more than $500,000 for charities of their choice in the Houses for Change collection boxes they created.

 Houses for Change has universal appeal.
 It has been adopted by families, schools, congregations, Vacation Bible School, homeless organizations, the United Way, and the YMCA to engage their youth in a meaningful service project.
-The project can be used at community service days and children’s parties as piggy banks; at churches as Advent, Lenten and collection boxes; and at synagogues as tzedakah boxes.
+The project can be used in schools for collection boxes, at community service days and children’s parties as piggy banks; at churches as Advent, Lenten and Vacation Bible School collection boxes; and at synagogues as tzedakah boxes.

 Please view the video to learn how you can make a difference with Houses for Change.